Optimism is good (if tethered to reality)

-- Only 9 percent of business leaders believe their organizations’ growth strategies are at a high risk for disruption.
+- 10 percent of business leaders in the US believe their organizations’ growth strategies are at a high risk for disruption.

-- 42 percent believe they are at no risk at all.
+- 43 percent of business leaders in the US believe they are at no risk at all.

 In reality, almost all companies are vulnerable to some disruptive threats.
 It’s hard to imagine company leaders unconcerned about emerging competitors, operational complexity or evolving customer behaviors.

 Our survey revealed notable differences between leaders who are preparing for disruption and growth, and those who are not.
 Their vulnerability to threats and their identified sources of future growth further distinguished our survey respondents.
-Their beliefs and actions allowed us to align companies to one of three archetypes.
+Their beliefs and actions allowed us to align companies to one of three archetypes globally.